 If you are interested in becoming a volunteer group leader, please complete the online application.
 We will contact you to set up an in-person interview.
 If accepted, we will register you in an upcoming 3-day training to become a group leader for adults, or 4-day training to become a group leader for children and teens.
 We are also accepting applications for bilingual volunteers to lead Spanish-Language groups.
 Training is held in English and Spanish, and supervisions are held in Spanish.

-Following the training, those who are selected to volunteer as a group leader will be asked to complete a Livescan (electronic fingerprinting for background check) prior to group assignment.
+Upon successful completion of the application process, trainees are offered placement as group leaders.
+They will be asked to complete a Livescan background check prior to group assignment.